samtes/software-development-curriculum/computer-science/programming/basic-programming/introduction-to-ruby.md

 Acceptance testing = integration testing in Rails.

 ### IO
-You must close a file when you open it, if not, the file can’t be opened anywhere else
+You must close a file when you open it, if not, the file can’t be opened anywhere else.

 ### Data Types - Linked Lists
 Characters are secretly integers, and integers are secretly bits.